 We aim to reach our tented camp at the Manyane Resort Camping Grounds in Pilanesberg National Park by 13h00.
 Enjoy lunch (own account) at the resort restaurant in the area of the main swimming pool and check into your room at 14h00.
 After lunch there is time to cool off in the pool and enjoy the sunshine, before afternoon tea and coffee ahead of our first game drive.

-Departing at 16h30 in winter (17h00 in summer) we begin to explore the rich diversity of Pilanesberg Park.
+Departing in the late afternoon, we begin to explore the rich diversity of Pilanesberg Park.
 The park is set in a transition zone between the dry Kalahari and the more lush Lowveld region which has resulted in an extraordinary intersection of animals, birds and plants living side by side.
 Practically every large mammal native to Southern Africa can be found in Pilanesberg.
 In addition to the diverse habitats and animals found in Pilanesberg, the reserve is the site of a rare geological feature.
 It is set within an ancient volcanic crater formed some 1.2 billion years ago, one of only three in the world, which has created beautiful and rare rock formations and rock types.

 Our knowledgeable local guides take you out in open safari vehicles, tracking animals and birds using their vast experience and understanding of the bush.
 Your guides are there to inform you about the surrounding terrain and creatures found in Pilanesberg, offering insight into life in the wild.
 Covering a relatively small area of 550km2 Pilanesberg National Park offers a much greater chance of seeing the Big 5 than many of the larger reserves.
 While searching for elusive predators and other wildlife, we stop for sundowners (own drinks) in the bush, enjoying a magnificent African sunset.